janassalem/FrontEnd-Development/CalculatorProject/README.md

  Calculator App
-Experience the Jabna Calculator App: a sophisticated yet user-friendly tool crafted with HTML, CSS, and JavaScript.
+Experience the  Calculator App: a sophisticated yet user-friendly tool crafted with HTML, CSS, and JavaScript.
 Perform quick calculations effortlessly with its intuitive interface.

 Features:
 Perform addition, subtraction, multiplication, and division operations.